-The early and rapid response by the Nigerian government has undoubtedly been critical in managing the pandemic, however, its success is directly linked to the simultaneous implementation and scale up of social protection measures.
-As noted previously, over 40% of the population of Nigeria live in extreme poverty and the World Bank recently predicted that an additional 5 million people will be forced into poverty either as a direct or indirect result of COVID-19, pointing to the need for urgent social protection strategies7.
-While there has been renewed commitment to allocating resources for social protection programs in recent years, including the establishment of the National Social Safety Net Programme, they are still very new and coverage is still quite low, with only 5% of those living in poverty receiving assistance7.
-The sweeping travel restrictions enacted as part of the COVID-19 response had significant consequences for the 90% of Nigerians that work in the informal sector and women, who are more likely to work in informal jobs while taking on additional increasing caretaking responsibilities, pointing to the importance of universal social protection7.
+The early and rapid response by the Nigerian government has undoubtedly been critical in managing the pandemic, however, simultaneous implementation and scale up of social measures also contributed to its success in part.
+As noted previously, over 40% of the population of Nigeria live in extreme poverty.7 The sweeping travel restrictions enacted as part of the COVID-19 response had significant consequences for the 90% of Nigerians that work in the informal sector7.
+World Bank recently predicted that an additional 5 million people will be forced into poverty either as a direct or indirect result of COVID-19, pointing to the need for urgent social protection strategies7.
 While this is far from being a reality in Nigeria, the existing systems have been leveraged to provide support to the most vulnerable to economic shocks, including the development of a Rapid Response Register to supplement the existing National Social Register which is limited to rural populations, to build a more comprehensive database of the urban poor7.
 Additionally, the government launched a food distribution programme in particular states, which included the delivery of rations through the pre-existing school feeding program and suspension of loan obligations for medium, small, and micro-enterprises that were funded by the government7.
-While these programs have undoubtedly helped to mitigate the economic impacts of COVID-19, the overall lack of capacity, flexibility, and inclusivity within the existing social protection systems have restricted Nigeria’s ability to provide adequate support.
-That said, there is renewed attention to the importance of social protection as a cornerstone of a resilient society so it is likely to remain a priority.
+The overall lack of capacity, flexibility, and inclusivity within the existing social protection systems have restricted Nigeria’s ability to provide adequate support to a wider scope of people.
+However, throughout the COVID-19 pandemic, renewed attention to the importance of social protection as a cornerstone of a resilient society has been established, which may remain a priority even after the pandemic.

-Overall, Nigeria implemented a number of COVID-19 response measures, including social protection strategies, to manage the outbreak considering its vulnerable health system and slow disease transmission.

 Conclusion

 Despite being a resource-constrained country with a particularly vulnerable health system,

 Nigeria managed to handle the COVID-19 pandemic relatively well.
-Nigeria averted a potentially
+Leveraging their established competencies and infrastructure from previous outbreaks, Nigeria averted a potentially

-catastrophic outbreak by taking swift action to slow the spread of disease, including restricting travel, rapidly increasing the capacity of the existing health system and prior experience with
+catastrophic outbreak by taking swift and coordinated action to slow the spread of disease, including restricting travel, rapidly remobilizing the capacity of the existing public health system.
+Their success demonstrates the importance of prioritization under the resource-constrained settings, which serves as an important example for other countries under similar situation.

-managing disease outbreaks.
 In addition to these strategies, the government of Nigeria was acutely aware of the economic impact of the pandemic on its already vulnerable population and built upon existing social protection systems to provide direct relief in the form of cash transfers, loan suspension and food provisions.
-The implementation of these social protection measures may help with the post-pandemic economic recovery.
+The implementation of these social protection measures may also help with the post-pandemic economic recovery.
 In the post-pandemic world, Nigeria’s renewed attention to social protection in addition with continued UHC progress will be important as the country recovers from COVID-19 and to ultimately build a more resilient society.

 Takeaways

-Nigeria, a lower middle-income country located in West Africa, was one of 13 countries identified by the WHO as being high risk for a potentially catastrophic COVID-19 outbreak was relatively successful at controlling the virus
+Nigeria, a lower middle-income country located in West Africa, was one of 13 countries identified by the WHO as being high risk for a potentially catastrophic COVID-19 outbreak, given their weak primary care system and existing pockets of humanitarian crises, which in turn caused the severe disparity in access to and quality of care.